onejeuu/sc-file/docs/source/formats.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | ``.png`` (`Portable Network Graphics <PNG_>`_) image with an ``MIC`` file signature.
-| Primarily used for GUI atlases and composed images.
+| Primarily used for GUI and composed images.

 ----------------------------------------